utnet-org/utility-readonly/tools/chainsync-loadtest/README.md

   with this block up to the newest block (or until block-limit is reached).
 * qps-limit - maximum number of requests per second that the binary is allowed to send.
   This is a global limit (NOT per connection).
 The requests are distributed uniformly across all the connections that the program establishes.
-Peer discovery works the same way as for neard.
+Peer discovery works the same way as for uncd.
 * block-limit - number of blocks to fetch

 ## Example usage